 Symptoms of vulvovaginitis

 Does your child need to see a doctor about vulvovaginitis?

-There’s usually no need for your daughter to see the GP for vulvovaginitis unless:
+There’s usually no need for your daughter to see the GP for vulvovaginitis unless she has:

-- her symptoms don’t go away after trying the simple treatment measures listed below
+- symptoms that don’t go away after trying the simple treatment measures listed below

-- there’s blood in any discharge from your daughter’s vagina
+- blood in any discharge from her vagina.

 Treatment for vulvovaginitis

 If your daughter has vulvovaginitis, you can take some steps at home to help her feel more comfortable.

 To start with, she should avoid anything that might irritate her vulva and vagina.
 For example, try changing laundry products or toilet paper to see whether this is the cause of irritation.

 If the irritation isn’t settling, these daily steps can improve symptoms: